Berner Middle School

-Alfred G. Berner Middle School is a middle school that serves Massapequa, New York since 1987 after the conversion from Berner High School.
+Alfred G. Berner Middle School, formerly Berner High School, is a middle school that serves Massapequa, New York, since 1987 after the conversion from Berner High School.
 The school was named after Alfred G. Berner, who served on the Board of Education from 1945 to 1954.
-The campus currently serves students in grades 6-8 that matriculate to Massapequa High School.
+The campus serves students in grades 6–8 that matriculate to Massapequa High School.